supportta-projects/srentsusermvp/README.md

-# Rentorent - Camera Equipment Rental Marketplace MVP
+# Rentorent - Vendor Product Website

-A mobile-first, highly responsive rental marketplace for camera equipment and accessories that connects local rental shops to end users.
+A vendor-focused subscription platform for rental businesses.
+Vendors can subscribe to plans and access a complete rental management dashboard to manage their products, orders, customers, and staff.

 ## 📚 Documentation